 It's a logical gulf that a recent Lululemon blog post only widened.
 In it, a staff writer explains that founder Chip Wilson, who read Atlas Shrugged at 18, found inspiration in the book's call to "elevate the world from mediocrity to greatness."

 "Many of us choose mediocrity without even realizing it," the blog went on.
 "Why do we do this?
 Because our society encourages mediocrity.
 It is easier to be mediocre than to be great."

 While many commenters applauded the post, others were outraged.
 "You know who else loves Ayn Rand?" writes one.
 "The sick, selfish Republican creeps like Paul Ryan and Eric Cantor.
 I will shop elsewhere."

-Comments on a Globe and Mail article about the controversy was more bemused.
+The tone of commentary on a Globe and Mail article about the controversy was more bemused.
 "Love it!" wrote one ironic reader.
 "Lululemon markets peace, love, meditation, smiles, happiness--and a flawed and irresponsible social attitude."
 And another: "I'm holding out for a The Virtue of Selfishness hoodie."
 (The Virtue of Selfishness is a collection of Ayn Rand essays, published in 1964.)

 "Friends are more important than money."

 "Children are the orgasm of life.
 Just like you did not know what an orgasm was before you had one, nature does not let you know how great children are until you have them."

 And: "What we do to the earth we do to ourselves."

 Instead, they could bear some of the flinty phrases that made Ayn Rand infamous: